 MARVIS – Space research with the SNSF

 MARVIS stands for “Multidisciplinary Applied Research Ventures in Space.”
-Through it, the SNSF aims not only to promote the development of core competencies in space research, but also to strengthen Switzerland's position in future-oriented areas of research and innovation.
+Through this programme, the Swiss Federal Council aims not only to promote the development of core competencies in space research, but also to strengthen Switzerland's position in future-oriented areas of research and innovation.
 It focuses on three areas in particular: the contribution of space travel to a sustainable future, ensuring a rapid response in emergency situations and protecting space assets.
 This funding scheme has been commissioned by the State Secretariat for Education, Research and Innovation (SERI).
 Calls will be launched every two to four years.

 MARVIS funding can have a duration of between one and seven years.
 Initially, a maximum duration of four years is funded for the projects.
 A subsequent application for extension is possible (Art.
 4 of the call for proposals document).